vueuse/schema-org/README.md

 app.mount('#app')
 ```

-Manage head with the composition API useHead in your component:
+## Quick Setup

-## Quick global setup
+If you're not familiar with Schema.org, then the quickest way to get started is with the `defineBasicPreset`.

-If you're not familiar with Schema.org, then the question way to get started is with the `defineBasicPreset`.
+The preset will generate the Schema.org that is required for all pages: `WebPage` and `WebSite`.

-The preset will generate the Schema.org that is required for all pages: `Organization`, `WebPage` and `WebSite`.
+It assumes your identity as an `Organization`.
+If you're creating a blog for yourself, see the guide below.

 It's recommended you put this code in your `App.vue` or a default layout file.